 Give information from the CAB online information system and other sources

 Give advice explaining the choices and consequences the client faces

 Give practical help by writing letters, making phone calls, completing forms and doing calculations

 Prevent future problems by identifying issues that affect a lot of clients

 Refer clients to other agencies if they are better placed to help

 Depending on your background/experience you could represent clients at tribunals

-Being a gateway assistant is a perfect way to get a taste for life in the bureau.
-You will get to see first hand how the service works and from there you can decide if you want to move into an Adviser role or continue as a Gateway Assistant.
+Being a gateway assessor is a perfect way to get a taste for life in the bureau.
+You will get to see first hand how the service works and from there you can decide if you want to move into an Adviser role or continue as a Gateway Assessor.

 Take phone calls from clients throughout Cornwall